silverstripe/doc/en/06_Upgrading/07_Deprecations.md

 ### Viewing deprecation warnings in the logs

 Deprecation warnings are output to the same error logger as all other warnings and errors.
-You will need to make sure you have a logging handler attached to the default `Psr\Log\LoggerInterface` or `Psr\Log\LoggerInterface.errorhandler` singletons.
+You will need to make sure you have a logging handler attached to the default `Psr\Log\LoggerInterface` singleton.
 For example, to log to a file you can add this to your YAML configuration:

 ```yml
 SilverStripe\Core\Injector\Injector: